Skip to content

 Avignon (a few minutes by car), Vaucluse

 Château la Tour Vaucros in Provence-Alpes-Côte d'Azur sits within the Châteauneuf-du-Pape wine appellation, a few minutes by car from Avignon TGV.
-Twenty-three restored bedrooms sleep up to 49 guests on-site, with seated capacity to 300 across formal salons and the plane-tree-lined courtyard.
-This is the largest seated capacity on the page.
+Twenty-three restored bedrooms sleep up to 49 guests on-site, with seated capacity to 250 across formal salons and the plane-tree-lined courtyard, among the largest of any French château.
 The Grand Reception Room handles the formal seated dinner; the Salon d'Été serves cocktail-hour and breakaway use; the courtyard hosts outdoor ceremony with the estate's plane trees as canopy.
 Weekend hire from €18,000 covers exclusive use; external caterers handle the meal sequence, with Châteauneuf-du-Pape reds the natural pairing direct from the appellation.
-Best for guest lists 200-300.
+Best for larger guest lists.

 Why We Love It